 Find patterns in your data instantly with the Explore feature in Sheets.
 If you’re only interested in a subset of data, select just the columns or cells you need.
 Your graphs update in real time.
-You can add these graphs to your presentations, too.
+You can add these graphs to your presentations in Slides, too.

 Working with collaborators on the same spreadsheet?
 Filter data without changing how others see the spreadsheet.
 You can save and name multiple filter views for quick access and sorting later.
 You can also share the views so people immediately see the most relevant information.